Canine Health Conditions

 Degenerative Myelopathy (DM)

-Unfortunately, the disease will lead to paralysis of the hind limbs, affect urinary and faecal continence and may eventually spread throughout the spinal cord leading to forelimb paralysis.
+Unfortunately, the disease will lead to paralysis of the hind limbs, affect urinary and faecal continence and may eventually spread throughout the spinal cord, leading to forelimb paralysis.

 Canine Physical Health Therapy